+The French Company pension commitments are not covered by plan assets.
 The American employees do not receive defined-benefit plan.

 For the defined-benefit plans, the costs of the retirement benefits are estimated by using the projected credit unit method.

-According to this method, the cost of the retirement benefit is recognized in the statement of income (loss) so that it is distributed uniformly over the term of the services of the employees.
+The consolidated financial statements have been prepared applying the IFRS Interpretations Committee (IFRIC) agenda decision dated May 24, 2021 "Attributing Benefit to Periods of Service (IAS 19 Employee Benefits.
+The Company applies the Pharmaceutical Industry" collective agreement ("Convention collective nationale de l'industrie pharmaceutique"), which caps the pension rights after 30 years of employment.

+Through its agenda decision, IFRIC considers that, as long as, on the one hand, no rights are acquired in the event of departure before retirement age and, on the other hand, rights are caped after a certain number of years of service, the retirement benefits should be spread over the last 30 years before the retirement date that give rights to those benefits.
 The retirement benefit commitments are valued at the current value of the future payments estimated using, for discounting, the market rate for high quality corporate bonds with a term that corresponds to the estimated term for the payment of the benefits.
 The difference between the amount of the provision at the beginning of a period and at the close of that period is recognized through profit or loss for the portion representing the costs of services rendered and the net interest costs, and through other comprehensive income for the portion representing the actuarial gains and losses.